korbinian-hoermann/industrial_computer_vision_21/README.md

 # industrial_computer_vision_21
 Repo for the course "Industrial Computer Vision" at University of Aveiro, group 1

-For this project the following frameworks and libraries were used:
+The work for this project was done with Python 3.7 using the following frameworks and libraries:
 - opencv
 - tensorflow
 - keras